Ujwala89/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 			Factor w/ 6 levels "LAYING","SITTING",..: 4 4 4 4 4 4 4 4 4 4 ...

 2. subjectid
-		identifies each of the 30 participants in the Human activity tracking int  1 2 3 4 5 6 7 8 9 10 ...30
+		identifies each of the 30 participants in the Human activity tracking using Samsun Galaxy S smartphone int  1 2 3 4 5 6 7 8 9 10 ...30

 3. activityid